-I’ve been working on my French & German Comparative Tutorial this week, and also searching the internet to find other sites that help people learn more than one language at a time.
+I’ve been working on my French & German Comparative Tutorial this week, and also searching the internet to find other sites that help people learn more than one language at a time, or even multiple languages simultaneously.
 I am so disappointed.

 [Update: I haven’t found many websites but I have found some multilingual comparative books for learning multiple languages simultaneously.
 Of course, you should check out my Romance and Germanic vocabulary and verb lists too!]

 I’ve found a few vocabulary lists, but they’re mostly just showing the similarities among Romance languages.
 I can’t find any sites that include lessons for learning two languages, closely related or not.
 I’ve never been able to find books like this either, which is somewhat surprising considering that almost all graduate students must learn two foreign languages and I know I am not the only person in the world who studies French, German and Italian at the same time.
 Where’s the multilingual love?

 Instead, all I’m finding is some misguided “advice” that learning two languages at once is a bad idea.
 Says who?
 Every single person learns in a different way.
 Maybe it’s a good idea and maybe it’s not, but you should at least try.
 Maybe you can learn as a beginner in two languages without confusing them, or maybe you need to be advanced in one but beginning in the other.
 It all depends on your learning style.